-^{} The allusion was to the well-known words,--
+'The allusion was to the well known words,.....

-[&]quot;A heaven and hell, and that alone Beyond the present time is known; There is no middle state."
+"A heaven and hell, and that alone Beyond the present time is known; There is no middle state."

-on earth, such as they have no foundation for from the word of God,' was the answer.
+The sentiment contained in which is not at all at variance with the views at this time received on earth, such as they have no foundation for from the word of God,' was the answer.
 'And what is to be my state here?'
 I eagerly inquired.
-'Your state!' said the spirit, chidingly, 'why, you have had the BIBLE-the word of the Lord-and by this you should have tried yourself, and have known what your state was before you came here; but since you have it no more with you, if you can think of but one passage by which to test yourself, you may just as well know what your state will be now, as by leaving it till you are called before your Judge, for it is by this you are to be judged.'
+'Your state!' said the spirit, chidingly, 'why, you have had the BIBLE -- the WORD OF THE LORD -- and by this you should have tried yourself, and have known what your state was before you came here; but since you have it no more with you, if you can think of but one passage by which to test yourself, you may just as well know what your state will be now, as by leaving it till you are called before your Judge, for it is by this you are to be judged.'

-"Never before did I have such a view of the infinite importance and eternal bearing of the word of God; I saw that it was in verity as truly the word of the Lord, as though audibly uttered from the heavens, and thus arresting continuously the outward ear, as well as the inward perceptions of mortals.
+"Never before did I have such a view of the infinite importance and eternal bearing of the WORD of GOD; I saw that it was in verity as truly the word of the Lord, as though audibly uttered from the heavens, and thus arresting continuously the outward ear, as well as the inward perceptions of mortals.